pedrovicentealmeida/euroage_plus-project/README.md

 </div>

 ## Description
 This repository contains all the resources related to the serious game developed for the Euroage+ project, which was a key component of my thesis dissertation.
-It also includes a stable and user-friendly version of the game, utilizing the Noetic version of the Robot Operating System (ROS).
-The previously developed code has been refactored to enhance usability and overall performance.
+It also includes a stable and user-friendly version of the game, utilizing the Jazzy version of the Robot Operating System (ROS) 2.
+The project was migrated from the ros_noetic branch to ensure compatibility with this version in ROS.

 ## Table of Contents
 - [Organization](#organization)